Backpacking or Cycling Taiwan: a Spicy 12-Steps Itinerary

 5. Jiufen Riufang and cozy local trains

-Jiufen (also spelled Jiufeng, Jioufen, Chiufen…) is a magic town, all stairs, narrow alleys, and red lanterns, so magical that it inspired Hayao Miyazaki whose famous movie Spirited Away is set in what we could call “a parallel universe version” of Jiufeng.
+Jiufen (also spelled Jiufeng, Jioufen, Chiufen…) is a magical town, all stairs, narrow alleys, and red lanterns, so magical that it inspired Hayao Miyazaki, whose famous movie Spirited Away is set in what we could call “a parallel universe version” of Jiufeng.

-Jiufeng is set on a hill some 30km east of Keelung, from here you can catch a very cute mountain train, an old railway that will bring you around a handful of cozy mountain villages, among which Riufang and Huotong Cat Village.
+Jiufeng is set on a hill some 30km east of Keelung; from here, you can catch a charming mountain train, an old railway that will bring you around a handful of cozy mountain villages, among which are Riufang and Huotong Cat Village.

 In the vicinity, there’s also the scenic Shifen Waterfall, certainly worth a look.